-Get off the beaten track to discover daily life in the country far from the crowds
+Go off the beaten path and discover daily life far from the crowds

 We have seven different villages in Tanzania, which all give you a different sight of this coastal and savannah country.
 If you are planning a beach holiday in Zanzibar, we recommend you to add a few days in your itinerary to discover the villages of Jambiani or Kizimkazi.
 In these villages you can try life as a fisherman or discover life behind the scenes of tourism.